Animal Adventure Park Giraffe Cam: Updates On April, ‘Calf Countdown’ Continues

 We continue calf countdown.”

-Although April has carried four calves to term, this is will be the very first giraffe calf born at the Animal Adventure Park.
+Although April has carried four calves to term, this will be the very first giraffe calf born at the Animal Adventure Park.
 As exciting as it is for the staff, caring for a pregnant mama of her size is a stressful job.
 The closer April gets to active labor, the more stressful it becomes for everyone involved.
 April the giraffe’s vet, Dr. Tim. is using humor as a way to “remain sane.”
 Dr. Tim’s vet report on April not only shows his sense of humor but proves to be very exciting for those following April on the giraffe cam.

 “Ok Gang… if you have been watching today, you should start getting excited… we are seeing almost all the signs of birth happening within the coming days… of course, my schedule is crazy for the next few days so naturally, we will pick the worst time possible.
 Hah.
 In an effort to speed things along I am launching “Operation Taco Induction”… let’s see what happens.
 (Not in Labor…) yet. – disclaimer – she didn’t actually get a taco.
 I’m not ridiculous.”